true3dco/SlippiUnityVisualizer/README.md

-**Disclaimer** I do not have a ton of time to maintain this, if anyone is interested in being an admin on the project hmu in the discord: https://discord.gg/PnF2EW8
+Any Questions?
+Hit us up in discord: https://discord.gg/PnF2EW8

 # Slippi Unity Visualizer
 This project reads a special version of `.slp` files frame by frame.